 Health and safety, is generally having a safe work environment that mitigates risk of workplace incidents, and values each and every employee.

 Health And Safety Rules Are There to Protect Employees

 Clearly, there are some industries and roles that are deemed more ‘risky’ than others.
 However, it is important that good practices are implemented across all areas so that employees do not face unnecessary or uncontrolled risks when performing their jobs.

 The area of health and safety is subject to many laws and regulations and failure to comply with the law can leave businesses open to prosecution and countless financial, reputational, and practical consequences.
 If you're dealing with chemicals specifically, the European COSHH regulations may apply to your business; view our webinar to ensure you're in compliance with all COSHH standards.
-By promoting best practices throughout the company, both the employer and employees can avoid these hindrances.
+By promoting best practices throughout the company, both the employer and employees can avoid these obstacles.
 This excellent video by Blue Sky Media and BASF explains some of their on-site health and safety procedures.
-It is a superb example of how to communicate health and safety practices to employees and visitors alike.
+It is a wonderful example of how to communicate health and safety practices to employees and visitors alike.

 Having best practice in regard to health and safety is always morally right, but there’s also a very strong business case for promoting it too.
 A company operating with a strong health and safety culture can:

 - Boost staff morale and productivity - a safer workplace is a happier workplace!
 This can lead to improved staff turnover rates.